ids/cluster-builder/README.md

 The **cluster-builder** currently supports building __Swarm__ and __DC/OS__ clusters for several platforms:

 * PhotonOS Docker CE
-* CentOS 7 Atomic Docker CE
+* CentOS 7 Atomic Docker CE (deprecated)
 * CentOS 7 Docker CE
 * CentOS 7 Docker EE
 * CentOS 7 DC/OS

 > [PhotonOS](https://vmware.github.io/photon/) is VMware's take on a minimal linux container OS, apparently tuned to the VMware hypervisor.
 Initially I was skeptical, but after working with it in comparison to [CoreOS](https://coreos.com/) and [Project Atomic](https://www.projectatomic.io/), I have really grown to like it.
 Very clean and well thought - what you need, no clutter.
 Polished like CoreOS.
 Atomic seems more focused on their specific approach to Kubernetes then on being a general purpose container OS.

+> [Project Atomic](https://www.projectatomic.io/) variant is deprecated.
+Not worth the effort for such an outdated and restrictive platform.

 ## Deployment Options
 There are currently two types of deployment: